affanmohd65/affanmohd65/README.md

-### 👋 Hi there, I'm Mohammad Affan

-I'm a Data Engineer who loves building reliable and scalable data systems.
+Data Engineer who loves building reliable and scalable data systems.
 I work with PySpark, Azure, and big data pipelines, and I'm always exploring how AI can be applied to real-world problems.
 ---
 ### 🚀 What I Do